 Pack your bags because we’re going on a JUNGLE CRUISE!
-Next summer, Dwayne Johnson and Emily Blunt will embark upon a wild adventure inspired by one of Disney’s most iconic theme park attractions.
+This summer, Dwayne Johnson and Emily Blunt embark upon a wild adventure inspired by one of Disney’s most iconic theme park attractions.

 JUNGLE CRUISE brings the ride to life with a thrilling story that sends the two stars on an epic journey filled with laughs and excitement that are suitable for the whole family.
-Here’s everything you need to know about Disney’s next big live-action adventure.
+Here’s everything you need to know about Disney’s latest live-action adventure.

 Check Out the Jungle Cruise Trailer

 Adventure!
 Action!
 Excitement!
 Good jokes!
 The JUNGLE CRUISE trailer has it all.
 The first trailer for the movie introduced the characters and story, but the latest trailer gives us a lot more.

 Set in the early 20th century, the story follows a scientist named Lily Houghton (Emily Blunt) and her brother McGregor (Jack Whitefall) as they enlist the help of a riverboat captain named Frank (Dwayne Johnson) to help them find the fabled Tree of Life, which is said to possess miraculous healing powers.

 Although Frank appears to be the adventurous sort, he spends his days manufacturing thrills for the customers on his riverboat.
 When Lily shows up at his office, she basically forces Frank to put his money where his mouth is and prove his skills as a real-deal riverboat captain.
 With no way out, he takes Lily and McGregor on a dangerous journey through the jungle.
 Along the way, they’ll contend with wild animals and try to beat a competing group of explorers to the tree.